eslint/eslint/docs/rules/default-param-last.md

 # enforce default parameters to be last (default-param-last)

-Putting default parameter at last allowes function calls to omit optional tail arguments.
+Putting default parameter at last allows function calls to omit optional tail arguments.

 ## Rule Details

-This rule enforces default parameters to be the last of paramters.
+This rule enforces default parameters to be the last of parameters.

 Examples of **incorrect** code for this rule: